 - Made annual contributions to the City’s savings account, and to other new reserve accounts he created (see Financial Note 2 below)

 If it were up to me, my investments would have looked a bit different, and I would have leveraged local tax dollars more effectively, but I don’t disagree at all with the mayor’s decisions to use the annual surpluses to meet community needs.
-What disappoints me is how disingenuous he’s been about the good work that preceded him, and how the work of Team Ryan and favorable trends that happened outside his control provided him the opportunity to go on a multi-year, multi-million dollar spending spree on roads, demolitions, and cops, and to hand-out small tax cuts to rousing applause.
+What disappoints me is how disingenuous he’s been about the good work that preceded him, and how the work of Team Ryan and favorable trends that happened outside his control provided him the opportunity to go on a multi-year, multi-million dollar spending spree on roads, demolitions, baseball stadium upgrades, and cops, and to hand-out small tax cuts to rousing applause.

 I always shake my head when the Mayor uses his platform to repeatedly advance the partisan narrative: “Ryan disaster, David savior.”